 When I was reviewing Tobe Hooper’s Djinn (2013), I became fascinated with finding whether there had been any other horror movies made in the Islamic world.
 The upshot appeared to be that there have been very occasional examples but that the genre never seems to have taken off in the same way that a fascination with zombies, vampires and chainsaw-wielding maniacs runs through Western cinema.
 There may well be some examples that hide in lack of English translation or have yet to come to light from countries that are less open to the West.
 The only other one that I had reviewed here was Jamal Dehlavi’s incomprehensible Born in Fire (1986), although that was made by Islamic people living in Britain.

-Whatever the reasons might be, the last couple of years have seen a sudden and abrupt upsurge of interest in the Islamic horror film.
+Whatever the reasons might be, the last couple of years prior to this saw a sudden upsurge of interest in the Islamic horror film.
 Iranian expatriate Ana Lily Amirpour made the unique A Girl Walks Home Alone at Night (2014) with its unforgettable image of the vampire girl skateboarding through the street as her long black chador flaps behind her, and the subsequent The Night (2020).
 While not specifically Islamic in its themes, Can Evrenol’s gore-drenched Baskin (2015) came out of the very Islamic Turkey.
 And now we have Under the Shadow from Iranian director Babak Anvari.
 That said, both A Girl Walks Home Alone at Night and Under the Shadow are made by Iranian expatriates and shot outside of their countries (A Girl Walks Home was made in California, while Under the Shadow was made in Jordan) rather than by people within their homeland, which makes the case slightly different (although equally provides far greater freedom for the filmmakers’ to deal with themes that might otherwise be censored).